prodromou87/cacheProject240A/README.md

 All grading will be done with respect to your simulator's cache statistics over a wide range of input parameters.
 This means that you should make sure that your simulator works for the various corner cases that exist.
-We will use three benchmarks for testing, none of which is provided to you.
+We will use four benchmarks for testing, none of which is provided in the github repo.

-To facilitate testing of your code with the benchmarks you have, we provide the necessary output files and scripts to run a trivial autograder locally (described later).

 You should do most of the development on your own machine.
 If you face any issues when you submit your project in gradescope, try to run your project in our Docker image to ensure compatibility with the autograder, or post the error message in Piazza.